 Please do not bring your processor application in to the office.
 Mail your processor applications to the WSLCB.
 You must submit the $250 application fee with the application.
-Please see the marijuana licensing section of our website for instructions and more information on submitting applications.
+Please see the cannabis licensing section of our website for instructions and more information on submitting applications.

 What documentation do you need from the local authority to confirm they changed the 1,000 foot buffer requirement?

 We require a signed and dated ordinance from your local authority.